 Artificial intelligence has already become a transformational force in many major industries.
 It has also had a huge impact on the healthcare industry, and will only continue to do so.
 Healthcare solutions based on AI technology are becoming more and more common each day.

 Today, it is possible to get faster and more accurate diagnoses because of AI.
 Doctors can also create individually tailored prescriptions and treatment plans for each patient by harnessing the power of AI.

 How will this trend continue?
-What can we expect from AI in 2019?
+What can we expect from AI?
 This article dives deep into this subject to find out the answers to these questions.